scrpatlolla/Front-end-Developer-Interview-Questions/README.md

 #### JS Questions:

 * Explain event delegation
+* Explain behaviour delegation
+* what is scope
+* why the functions are used in Javascript
 * Explain how `this` works in JavaScript
 * Explain how prototypal inheritance works
 * What do you think of AMD vs CommonJS?